-- (2) On the receipt of an application by a council, the Minister, after consultation with the council and being satisfied that it is appropriate to do so, may by notice in writing order that the land be transferred to the council. - (3) An order made under subsection (2) operates as a memorandum of transfer. - (4) If an order is made under this section - - (a) the land to which the order relates is freed of any charge against the land that exists in favour of the council; and - (b) any outstanding liability to the council in respect of the land is discharged.
+- (2) On the receipt of an application by a council, the Minister, after consultation with the council and being satisfied that it is appropriate to do so, may by notice in writing order that the land be transferred to the council. - (3) An order made under subsection (2) operates as a memorandum of transfer. - (4) If an order is made under this section - (a) the land to which the order relates is freed of any charge against the land that exists in favour of the council; and - (b) any outstanding liability to the council in respect of the land is discharged.

-Part 9A -
+Part 9A - s.
+140A

-PART 9A -
+PART 9A

-140A. - 140M.
+140A - 140M

+s.
+141 Part 10 - PART 10